-The Company anticipates that IAS 1 (2011) will be adopted in the Company's financial statements for the annual period beginning on 1 January 2013 and that the application of the new Standard will modify the presentation of items of other comprehensive income accordingly.
+The Company anticipates that IAS 1 (2011) will be adopted in the Company's financial statements for the annual period beginning on 1 July 2013 and that the application of the new Standard will modify the presentation of items of other comprehensive income accordingly.
 Retrospective application is required.
 The Company does not anticipate that these amendments to IAS 1 will have a significant impact on the Company's disclosures.

+- 1. ACCOUNTING POLICIES (continued)

+Future accounting developments (continued)

-b) IFRS 10 'Consolidated Financial Statements', IFRS 11 'Joint Arrangements', IFRS 12 'Disclosure of Interests in Other Entities', IAS 27 'Separate Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures'
+- b) IFRS 10 'Consolidated Financial Statements', IFRS 11 'Joint Arrangements', IFRS 12 'Disclosure of Interests in Other Entities', IAS 27 'Separate Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures'